ArunavaCoderEm/DSA_PRACTICE/README.md

 2. Stack Using Array (Static And Dynamic) And Linked List (Singly) - stackgodard.c
 3. Queue Using Array (Static And Dynamic) And Linked List (Singly) - queueGodard.c
 4. Linear Search And Binary Search - searchingGodard.c
+5. Bubble Sort And Merge Sort - sortingGodard.c

+# Update ?
+Will Be Updating Them Twice A Week.

+# Programming Language Used -
+C - Language